 The bezel is similar to the sapphire crystal bezels – although instead of sapphire it is made of epoxy.
 Skywatch achieves a look similar to the famous Blancpain Fifty Fathoms, at a fraction of the cost.

-Skywatch uses mineral crystals on all their timepieces.
+Skywatch uses mineral crystals on all its timepieces.
 Mineral crystals are more scratch-resistant than plexiglass, but not sapphire.
 The strap is made of premium Italian sailcloth with a nubuck leather lining and the brand’s signature blue loop.
-The caseback is solid steel.
-The crown is non-locking.
-Water-resistance is 100 meters.
+The solid caseback caseback screws in, but the crown is non-locking, and water resistance is rated to 100 meters.

 On the wrist, the 44 mm 3-hand Skywatch has an excellent fit.
 The combination of a relatively thin case, tapered lugs, and pin buckle strap result in a timepiece that feels very comfortable on the wrist.
 The uni-directional bezel rotates with ease and precision.